tjjdoherty/llm-project-1/README.md

 - I uncovered the lost-in-the-middle issue with doc summarisation and that ideal "chunks" of documents using models like GPT4 is about 4 - 6k tokens as input to summarise an input text. **We should aim to get most records into that range for the best results of summarisation.**

-- As a later task, once I have my model's generated summary, I will use a Pearson coefficient test to compare it to the expert 'summary' column.
+- As a later task, once I have the model's generated summary, I will use a Pearson coefficient test to compare it to the expert 'summary' column.
 That would make the goal of having model-generated summaries as close to the human experts as possible.
-    - See Article below - Extract-then-Evaluate Method!!
+    - See Article below - Extract-then-Evaluate Method!

 ## Learnings from initial research (Below)